nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/eclipse-export.md

 **You are blocked in Studio and cannot do something you want:**

-- Try contributing an external declaration in the Advanced Settings.
+- Try contributing an external declaration in the [Advanced Settings]({{page page='advanced-settings'}}).
 - Submit your problem through the Help Request form or to your Nuxeo Support Team.
 We value your feedback, we build the Studio roadmap priorities around it!

 **You want to export the code to maintain configuration sources more easily:**

-- Take a look at the Branch Management.
+- Take a look at the [Branch Management]({{page page='branch-management'}}).
 You can commit your changes, track them and create tagged versions of your project, as well as manage several branches of the configuration.

-{{#> callout type='tip' }}
-Any other reason still leading you to import the project into Eclipse?
-Please share it in the feedback section of this page!
-{{/callout}}